 The idea is to apply the same principle to the production of gelato that the best restaurants all over the world use: buy the best quality raw materials.

-With this aim in mind, we've been searching out the very best that agriculture can offer since 2002, following simple but strict principles: only fruit harvested when fully ripened from Italy's best consortia and from our Mura Mura® farm; no use of colouring agents, aromas or emulsifiers.
+With this aim in mind, we've been searching out the very best that agriculture can offer since 2002, following simple but strict principles: only fruit harvested when fully ripened from Italy's best consortia and farmers; no use of colouring agents, aromas or emulsifiers.

 This is how gelato "the way it used to be" came into being: creamy flavours using only fresh high quality milk and free-range eggs; sorbets using lots of fruit (in many cases more than 50%), Sparea® spring water and white cane sugar.